alemermartinez/JOSS/paper.md

 -->

-Residuals from a robust fit can generally be used to detect the presence of atypical observations in the training data.
-Figure \autoref{fig:boxplot}
+Residuals from a robust fit can generally be used to detect the presence of atypical observations in the training data. \autoref{fig:boxplot}
 displays a boxplot of these residuals.
 We note 4 possible outlying points (indicated with red circles).